Locally equivalent Floer complexes and unoriented link cobordisms: Unoriented Heegaard Floer homology

-In particular, the set is an unoriented link invariant for every link $L$ and integer $h$. \end{teo} \begin{proof} Changing the orientation of a link $L$ from $\vec L_1$ to $\vec L_2$, by reversing the orientation on the $i$-th component, results in a grid diagram $G$ where the $\OO_i$-markings and the $\X_i$-markings are swapped.
+Using Lemma \ref{lemma:pain} we obtain that $q_i=i(p_i)=U^{2k_1-A(x_1)}x_1+...+U^{2k_\ell-A(x_\ell)}x_\ell\in CFL'_{d_i}(L)$ represents a non-zero homology class in $HFL'_{d_i}(L)$ and $U^{-2k_1+A(x_1)}\cdot q_i$ is in minimal algebraic level zero.
+Moreover, we saw that we get a homogeneous basis by considering all the $h_i$'s and then, by definition of $\upsilon(L)$, we have for every $i=1,...,2^{n-1}$. \end{proof} We can shift $HFL'(L)$ in order to turn it into an unoriented link invariant. \begin{teo} The complex $CFL'(L_1)\left\llbracket\frac{\sigma(L_1)}{2}\right\rrbracket$ is $j$-filtered chain homotopy equivalent to \\ $CFL'(L_2)\left\lkhov\frac{\sigma(L_2)}{2}\right\rkhov$ whenever $L_1$ is isotopic to $L_2$ as unoriented links, where $\sigma$ is the signature of a link as in \emph{\cite{GL}}.
+In particular, the set is an unoriented link invariant for every link $L$. \end{teo} \begin{proof} Changing the orientation of a link $L$ from $\vec L_1$ to $\vec L_2$, by reversing the orientation on the $i$-th component, results in a grid diagram $G$ where the $\OO_i$-markings and the $\X_i$-markings are swapped.
 Then everything stays the same except for the $\delta$-grading, which is renormalized.
-Using \cite[Proposition 7.1]{Unoriented} we conclude that for every grid state $x$ of $G$. \end{proof} It is important to note that, if we only compute the group $HFL'(L)$, we do not know how to identify $\Upsilon_L(1)$ and $\Upsilon_L^*(1)$ in the $\upsilon$-set of $L$.
+Using \cite[Proposition 7.1]{Unoriented} we conclude that for every grid state $x$ of $G$. \end{proof} It is important to note that, if we only compute the group $HFL'(L)$, we do not know how to identify $\Upsilon_L(1)$ and $\Upsilon_L^*(1)+1-n$ in the $\upsilon$-set of $L$.
 This means that the latter is an unoriented link invariant only if considered as an unordered set of $2^{n-1}$ integers, up to an overall shift that can be determined from a diagram representing $L$.

-Furthermore, an analogous of the last result holds for unoriented concordant links.
-We say that a collection of $n$ disjoint annuli $\Sigma$ is an \emph{unoriented concordance} between $L_1$ and $L_2$, which are $n$-component links, if $\Sigma$ is a concordance between $L'_1$ and $L_2'$, obtained by changing the orientation of some components on $L_1$ and $L_2$ respectively. \begin{proof}[Proof of Theorem \ref{teo:unoriented_concordance}] It follows in the same way as the last theorem, using Corollary \ref{cor:concordance_prime}. \end{proof}
+Furthermore, an analogue of the last result holds for unoriented concordant links. \begin{proof}[Proof of Theorem \ref{teo:unoriented_concordance}] It follows in the same way as the last theorem, using Corollary \ref{cor:concordance_prime}. \end{proof}